Bali Packing List Guide on What to Bring, Wear, and More!

 No matter where you are traveling, a universal adapter is always needed and can be re-used wherever you go.
 This universal adaptor allowed us to visit the UK, Europe, and Southeast Asia with no problem!

-You may struggle to find tampons or any type of feminine products in Bali.
-If you do happen to find them, they may not be the quality that you are used to.
+You may struggle to find tampons while in Bali.
+If you do happen to find them, they may not be the quality/brand that you are used to.

 Therefore, I always make sure to overpack these products – just in case!
 If you are concerned about them taking up space, then you could consider switching to a menstrual cup.